ActiveCampaign/postmark-wordpress/readme.txt

 = Does this cost me money? =

 The Postmark service (and this plugin) are free to get started.
-You can Sign up at https://postmarkapp.com/.
+You can sign up at https://postmarkapp.com/.
 When you need to process more email, Postmark offers pay-as-you-go and monthly plans to fit your needs.

 = My emails are still not sending, or they are going to spam!
 HELP!? =